 The most obvious sign that you are dealing with bed bugs is the appearance of bed bug bites on your skin.
 These tiny bugs survive off of blood meals and typically feed at night when their target is at rest.
 Upon first glance, their bites appear like other types of insect bites and appear on parts of the body that are exposed while sleeping.
 For some people, bites can cause the victim to experience itchy hives, rashes, or welts.
 Bites are often arranged in lines or zigzag patterns on the arms or legs.

 It can be easy to identify a bed bug problem by examining the spots where they’re most commonly found.
 The following things found on the fabric surfaces of beds or furniture may be early signs of bed bugs:

 - Red or rusty stains, which result from bed bugs being crushed.

 - Tiny eggs or eggshells.
 If seen, eggshells are typically a pale yellow color.

 - Dark spots that are a little bigger than the size of a period, which is excrement.

-- Seeing bed bugs themselves, often grouped together.
+- Seeing adult bed bugs themselves, often grouped together.

-If you think you have bed bugs but can’t find the above signs, your next step is looking in the lesser-known areas where these bugs reside.
+If you think you have pests but can’t find the above earl signs of bed bugs, your next step is looking in the lesser-known areas where these bugs reside.
 Piping, seams, and the tags on a mattress or piece of furniture are known to be prime spots for bed bugs, along with cracks in a bed frame or headboard.
-It’s important to remember that bed bugs are nocturnal, making it more difficult to find them during the daytime.
-Your best bet at locating them is to search for them during the evening when they are most active.
+It’s important to remember that bed bugs are more active when you’re at rest, making it more difficult to find them during the daytime.

 Serving Central Iowa since 1989